bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 We tend to be pretty broad.
 Now it turns out if you restart BitcoinD it seems that it often just drops a bundle of shit and starts to think that the floor for fees has dropped back down.
 So people will restart the BitcoinD, it would go, no, no, min relay fees, all good.
-We're, you know, we're back on like, you know, one set or whatever.
+We're, you know, we're back on like, one set or whatever.
 And you would propose that to your peer who has not restarted and you fucking want no, and you could get forced closures that way.

 Speaker 1: 00:32:29